How to Open a Corporate Bank Account in Indonesia

 • Copy of the identification card of the Chief Representative Office

-Similar to the procedures for a PT or PT PMA company, verification of the original documents will be conducted by bank officer physically or through a video call.
+Similar to the procedures for a PT or PT PMA company, verification of the original documents will be conducted by a bank officer physically or through a video call.

 Factors to Consider When Opening a Corporate Bank Account in Indonesia